jby5122/Watcher_P5js/README.md

   -...

 The imagination for creative coding is unlimited, where we can focus more on what we want to deliver rather than solving technical difficulties.
 Communicate to watcher with our nature language is so awesome and no code switching different models just save lots of debugging time.

+# Others
+The creative coding is based on p5.js.
+But you can choose any other platforms based on your preference.
+All you need is a connection between watcher, server, and your front-end behaviors.